Multiset Cbegin Function - C++ Programming Tutorial

 Return value

-The cbegin funtion returns a const_iterator pointing to the first element of the multiset.
+The cbegin method provides a const_iterator that points to the initial element of the multiset.

 Complexity